 Are you curious about Catalan food and how to cook it?
-So were we until we took a Catalan cooking class at Tots a Taula in Girona.
+So were we until we took a Catalan cooking class at in Girona.

 “It’s not just an activity, but it’s also a matter of tradition and health.”

-While traveling in countries like India and Thailand, Tots a Taula’s Escatllar gained a global perspective while maintaining his appreciation for the Catalan food culture.
-Now that he’s back in Girona and teaching cooking classes in his family’s converted building, Escatllar combines his love for Catalan cuisine with a philosophy that cooking should be flexible depending on personal preference.
+While traveling in countries like India and Thailand, Escatllar gained a global perspective while maintaining his appreciation for the Catalan food culture.
+After returning to Girona , Escatllar combined his love for Catalan cuisine with a philosophy that cooking should be flexible depending on personal preference.

 Though not a classically trained chef, Escatllar is adept in the kitchen while remaining patient with “students” like us.
 Friendly and welcoming, he made us feel comfortable and ready to learn some new Catalan cooking skills.
 This is the kind of teacher we prefer whether it’s for a cooking class in Florence or anywhere else in the world.

-Tots a Taula is more than a traditional cooking school.
-It’s a hands-on culinary experience filled with Catalan hospitality plus plenty of food and Emporda wine.
-In other words, it’s the ideal cooking school for travelers to Costa Brava such as ourselves.
+Now permanently closed, Tots a Taula was more than a traditional cooking school.
+It was a hands-on culinary experience filled with Catalan hospitality plus plenty of food and Emporda wine.
+In other words, it was an ideal cooking school for travelers to Spain such as ourselves.

 “You get more conscious of what you’re eating” when you cook.